xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 .. _LimiterPeak:

 ------------
-Limiter Peak
+Peak Limiter
 ------------

-Will use the :ref:`EnvelopeDetectorPeak` to get an envelope.
-Will use the gain of ``threshold / envelope`` when envelope is above the threshold.
+A peak limiter uses the :ref:`EnvelopeDetectorPeak` to get an envelope.
+When envelope is above the threshold, the new gain is calculated as ``threshold / envelope``.

 .. tab:: C API